Menu

 Charley Harper was a Cincinnati based artist known for his wildlife prints, posters and illustrations.
 In his honor, EECO recognizes artists who have made a significant or outstanding contribution to environmental education in Ohio through various forms of art.

-Nominated by Amanda Hurley
+Nominated by Sue Wintering

 Christy Dixon Award - given to a young professional who has contributed significantly to